vanderschaarlab/clairvoyance2/CONTRIBUTING.md

 2. Start your work on this branch.
 Don't forget to add [docstrings] to new functions, modules and classes, especially if they are part of public APIs.

-3. Add yourself to the list of contributors in `AUTHORS.rst`.
+3. Add yourself to the list of contributors in `AUTHORS.md`.

 4. When you’re done editing, do: